Overview

 wavelength and frequency terms.

-- Finish with a short compare-and-contrast task where students explain the difference between white
+- Finish with a short compare-and-contrast task where you explain the difference between white

 light and monochromatic light.